arssonist/ExpressWeatherGetter/readme.md

 Navigate to `localhost:3000/enter`

-I was able to create a simple UI where the user enters the data themselves, or, if you would rather the browser do it, just click the auto link.
+I was able to create a simple UI where the user enters the data themselves.
+The input only accepts correctly spelled city names, or ip address with four decimals, i.e. `1.11.22.33` or, if you would rather the browser do it, just click the auto link.
 The user must navigate themselves by typing in either `localhost:3000/enter`, `localhost:3000`

 To Note: